Rate Limiting

 Default Rate Limits

-By default, Nexar enforces the following rate limits:
+By default, Nexar enforces:

 - 20 requests per 1 second